Lower house: Status

 The government of the day is usually required to present its budget to the lower house, which must approve the budget.
 It is a widespread practice for revenue (appropriation) bills to originate in the lower house.
 A notable exception to this is the West Virginia House of Delegates in the United States, which allows revenue bills to originate from either house.

 Titles of lower houses

-Many lower houses are named in manners such as follows:
+Many lower houses are named as follows: